songair/songair.github.io/_posts/2021-11-20-audit-logs.md

 `@PreUpdate`, `@PreRemove` callbacks.
-Or if you use Java RESTful API (JAX-RS), you can implement interfaces `ContainerRequestFilter` or `ContainerResponseFilter` to handle the audit logging, respectively before the request being handled or after the response being created.
+Or if you use Java RESTful API (JAX-RS), you can implement interfaces `ContainerRequestFilter` or `ContainerResponseFilter` to handle the audit logging, respectively before the request is handled or after the response is created.
 By hooking into the lifecycle, we ensure that the audit logging is decoupled from the actual business logic.
 We avoid spamming the codebase by avoiding adding the audit logs into every method.
-It also makes it clear about when does the audit actually happen.
+It also makes it clear when does the audit actually happen.

-**Avoid blocking the actual event.** When adding audit logs, we should also avoid blocking actual events so that user's action won't be blocked or delayed.
+**Avoid blocking the actual event.** When adding audit logs, we should also avoid blocking actual events so that the user's action won't be blocked or delayed.
-This is because sometime the audit logging requires API calls, which means that they may be slow or suffer from network issues.
+This is because sometimes the audit logging requires API calls, which means that they may be slow or suffer from network issues.
 So my suggestion is to use asynchronous implementation so that the actual event will be handled correctly.
-As for network issue or other types of error, we can make it fault-tolerent by adding a retry mechanism.
-We can also consider using batch API call to group multiple events together.
+As for network issues or other types of error, we can make it fault-tolerant by adding a retry mechanism.
+We can also consider using a batch API call to group multiple events.

 ## Java Solutions